Last updated on May 23rd, 2023 at 11:03 am

-I want to get the DVD of this Jack Canfield program and I highly recommend it for those of you having trouble with your dream goals.Â He offers some sound advise on how to get from here to there (with there being a better place).
+I highly recommend this PBS program for those struggling with their dream goals.
+Canfield offers sound advice on how to get from here (where you are) to there (a better place).

-The Law of Attraction has come under fire ever since the James Ray catastrophe with the sweat lodge and deaths in Arizona, so just mentioning the phrase can bring on a lot of controversy, but I have always liked what Jack Canfield has to say.
+The Law of Attraction has come under fire ever since James Ray and the catastrophe with the sweat lodge in Arizona, so just mentioning the phrase can bring on a lot of controversy, but I have always liked what Jack Canfield has to say.

-So don’t shoot me.
+Don’t shoot me.

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.

-Note: Articles by Catherine may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Catherine may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.